 Who may apply for a refund

-You may apply for a refund if you paid too much, or should not have paid, sales or use tax.
+You may apply for a refund if you paid too much sales or use tax or if tax was paid in error.
 You may also apply if you are a business registered for sales tax and you can show that you repaid sales tax to a customer who previously paid the tax.

 If you are a business registered for sales tax, you will not automatically receive a refund if you file an amended return showing that you paid too much sales tax.
 You must also submit a refund application with a copy of your amended return, along with documentation of the changes.